Formations of the Soviet Army: Front

 Fronts were the largest wartime field formation, equivalent to an army group in many other forces.
 The Imperial Russian Army designated "fronts" in World War I; the Soviets used the concept from the Russian Civil War of 1917–1922 onwards.
 A frontal Air Army was "ordinarily assigned to each Front (Army Group) of the ground forces, to provide cover, support, interdiction, and reconnaissance for the appropriate sector of the front.
 In peacetime, those military districts designated for activation, as fronts in wartime are generally each assigned a tactical air army."

 Army

 Armies were the largest peacetime field formation.
 Each army was designated a combined arms army or a tank army.
 During World War II, the Fortified Region usually corresponded to an Army frontage formation.
 See Karelian Fortified Region and Kiev Fortified Region.

-Sub-army formations

 Corps

-Corps were large, specialized groups that included Rifle, Cavalry, Artillery, Mechanised, Tank, and Airborne Corps.
+Corps were large, specialised groups that included Rifle, Cavalry, Artillery, Mechanised, Tank, and Airborne Corps.
 There were also corps as part of the Soviet Air Forces and the Soviet Air Defence Forces.
 The 64th Fighter Aviation Corps was formed to fight in the Korean War, 1950–53.